ZhgChg.Li

 var paragraphStyle: NSParagraphStyle? { get set }

-var customs: [NSAttributedString.Key: Any]? { get set } // A universal setting interface; it is recommended to abstract this out after confirming supported specifications and close this interface
+var customs: [NSAttributedString.Key: Any]? { get set } // Universal setting interface, it is recommended to abstract it after confirming supported specs and close this interface

 func render(attributedString: inout NSMutableAttributedString)